DFR SEA 2017 is a Return to Our Promise: Rediscovery, Rejuvenation, and Reconnection. Less Distraction. More Amore.

 The Un-Conference: This is a professionally curated and managed event but it is not a professional business conference.
 There are no workshops or lectures.
 No bad coffee or lousy food.
 No Instagram shares or Twitter feeds.

 You’ll hear no discussion of Clients & Profits or business processes.
-If you’ve been before, you know we aggressively discourage divas, whiners, and Klingons.
+If you’ve been before, you know we respectfully discourage divas, whiners, and Klingons.

 This gathering is about down time with up friends, fresh experiences and fresh-caught

-salmon, bright pinot noir and dark craft beer, and Dudes in Kilts (who shouldn’t be) and Gals in Tats (who should).
+salmon, bright pinot noir and dark craft beer, and Dudes in Kilts (who oughtn’t be) and Gals in Tats (who oughta be).

 $675 Dinner and Event Costs.